 Journal of Modern Materials publishes short review or mini-review for researchers who wish to summarize a field of scientific research and share this work as widely as possible.
 Short Review papers provide an overview of the main developments on a particular topic, with an emphasis on recent developments, and sketch an outlook on future developments.
 They should be no longer than 14 double-spaced typed pages and 8 figures.

 |Open Submissions||Indexed||Peer Reviewed|

-Short communications are the one that should present new important findings in a brief form.
+Short communication is the one that should present new important findings in a brief form.
 They should be no longer than six double-spaced typed pages and 4 figures.
-Kindly follow author guideline for manuscript preparation.
-You may download word template by clicking here.
+Kindly follow the author guidelines for manuscript preparation.

 |Open Submissions||Indexed||Peer Reviewed|